pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 Open this ngrok URL in another computer if you want.
 Once again, you should see the same page.
 Our local server is now available publicly.

 The only disadvantage is that this URL is not permanent.
-If you restart ngrok, it will give you another URL.
+If you restart ngrok, it will give you another one.

-You can specify a subdomain, for example, to get the URL  `http://sms.ngrok.io` use the command:
+You can specify a fixed subdomain.
+For example, to get the URL  `http://sms.ngrok.io` use the command:
 ```
 ngrok http -subdomain=sms 3000
 ```

 However, this requires a paid plan.
-You can get more info in this [page](https://ngrok.com/product).
+You can get more info about it in this [page](https://ngrok.com/product).

-Nevertheless, as long as you don't stop or restart ngrok, the URL won't change, so forget about that terminal window and let's leave it running for now.
+Nevertheless, as long as you don't stop or restart ngrok, the URL won't change, so forget about that terminal window, let's leave it running for now.

 In the next section, we'll review the Twilio API for receiving/sending SMS messages.